- What is a student employee?

 - Contact Information

 A student employee at Xavier is a temporary, part-time employee whose primary purpose at Xavier is the achievement of educational goals.
 The student employee must be enrolled at Xavier with at least 12 credit hours (undergraduate) or at least 9 credit hours (graduate).
 Student employees may not work more than 20 hours per week during the academic year.

-Federal Work Study Employment is student workers who are eligible to receive federal money in return for their work on-campus or via the Community Service Jobs Program.
-Students' eligibility for Federal Work Study funds is determined by the Financial Aid Office.
-These students receive priority in the hiring process.
+Federal Work Study Employment is student workers who are eligible to receive federal money in return for their work on-campus or via the Community Service Jobs Program organizations.
+A student's eligibility for Federal Work Study funds is determined by the Financial Aid Office, these students receive priority in the hiring process.

 University Employment may apply to student workers that are not eligible for Federal Work Study funds, but the Financial Aid Office determines that they should receive assistance to off-set expenses.